The Rollover Funding Hub

 Stock Purchase

-You direct the 401(k) plan to purchase shares in your C-Corporation at par value.
+You direct the 401(k) plan to purchase shares in the C-Corporation at the documented transaction value.
 The plan becomes a stockholder.

 Eligible Account Types